jrrk2/openstellina/README.md

 However, by using this software you take all responsibility for what happens to your expensive instrument.

 Why use OCAML?
 It is appropriate because OCAML is a French language, but also it is about 90% smaller than a typical equivalent in C++.
-This initial demo is just 192 lines of code (plus standard libraries).
+This initial demo is less than 600 lines of code (plus standard libraries, and the array of captured packets).
 Eventually we might want to migrate to AstroPi if there is sufficient interest.

 Prerequisites.
 I use opam to install necessary libraries.
 A sufficient but not necessary list of libraries is in prerequisites.txt